erszcz/docsh/README.md

           will just extract any documentation and type information it can find and present it.

-    * [ ] To enable reading Elixir embedded documentation;
-          the same doc format is used intentionally, though for now `docsh` doesn't store docs in the same place as Elixir does.

-- [ ] Provide a tool to embed docs into a .beam file "ExDc" chunk like Elixir does:
+- [x] Provide a tool to embed docs into a .beam file.

-    * [ ] Try to find source code and munge it to get the docs if debug info is not available.
     * [x] EScript for command-line use.
     * [x] Rebar3 plugin for a post-compile build step.
-    * [ ] Make sure "ExDc" chunk format is compatible with Elixir and works with IEx.
+    * [x] Shell extension for interactive use.

+- [ ] Properly format/print out record definitions.

 - [ ] Polish the UX: